HQJaTu/waste.d/deployment/Cloud SQL/README.md

 Error:
 Invalid request: Incorrect Service Networking config for instance: NETWORK_NOT_PEERED.

+## Take a record of the private IPv4 address assigned
+The IP-address will be needed for VPC-connection from Cloud Run.

 ## Create a database
 ```bash
 $ gcloud sql databases create waste.d --instance=waste-d --collation=utf8_general_ci